Aikido Club

 Who we are

-The RMIT Aikido Club has been running since the early 1980s to provide students and the general community with value-for-money martial arts training in a non-competitive and supportive environment.
-The club offers a range of classes to suit everyone, from beginners seeking to learn a new skill to practitioners looking to take up a second martial art.
+The RMIT Aikido Club has been running since the early 1980s, with the aim to provide students and the general community with value-for-money martial arts training in a non-competitive and supportive environment.
+The club offers a range of classes to suit everyone, from beginners seeking to learn a new skill to experienced practitioners looking to take up a second martial art.

-Beginners are welcome at anytime during the year!
+Beginners and experienced practitioners are welcome at anytime during the year!

 Building 8, Level 3, Activity Rooms.